Search engine optimisation (SEO) for estate agents is tough.

 Listing pages are of low quality in Google’s eyes.

-Hundreds of similar listing pages across the web and on your website are at risk of negative SEO practices such as duplicate content.
+Hundreds of similar listing pages across the web and on your website are at risk of negative search engine optimisation practices such as duplicate content.

 These pages are worthless in terms of SEO and it’s incredibly important that every page on your website is unique and valuable, especially if you have a smaller, newer website.